Create and manage shares for Delta Sharing

 or recipient owner).

-For instructions, see Grant and manage access to Delta Sharing data shares.
+For instructions, see Manage access to Delta Sharing data shares (for providers).
 This article also explains how to revoke a recipient’s access to a share.

 View shares and share details